TioMusic703/Privacy-Polici.TioMusic/README.md

 ### User Controls and Choices

-- **Data Deletion**: Users may request the deletion of their data by contacting us at [https://discord.com/invite/7a5297fbqp].
+- **Data Deletion**: Users may request the deletion of their data by contacting us at [Join My Server!](https://discord.com/invite/7a5297fbqp).
 Upon request, all associated data will be erased from our servers within 30 days.

 - **Opt-Out**: Users who do not wish to have their information collected can opt-out by discontinuing use of the bot.
 TioMusic does not collect any data unless commands are used directly within a server.